bright/new-www/content/blog/exposed-in-your-project-json-support.md

 In this article, we've learned:

-- how to add `json` column type to our JetBrains/Exposed application,
+* how to add `json` column type to our JetBrains/Exposed application,
-- how to add `jsonValue` method which allows us to search/sort by the JSON specific property in the query.
+* how to add `jsonValue` method which allows us to search/sort by the JSON specific property in the query.

 As extra points we did:

-- exercise to create Docker container for our PostgreSQL database,
+* exercise to create Docker container for our PostgreSQL database,
-- configured connection pooling, which is important to our production environment.
+* configured connection pooling, which is important to our production environment.

 **Did you like the article?
 Maybe you have some other way for DAO implementation?
 Leave a comment below and stay in touch!**

 You can find the complete code [over GitHub.](https://github.com/bright/kotlin-exposed-json-example)

+<div class='block-button'><h2>Are you experienced backend dev?
+Join us!</h2><div>We are looking for an experienced Backend Developer who understands Java/Kotlin & Spring really well and who would like to work with AWS on a daily basis.</div><a href="/jobs/senior-backend-developer/"><button>apply now</button></a></div>